'This IS INSANE': Africa desperately short of COVID vaccine - WTMJ

 The Biden administration made its first major move to ease the crisis last week, announcing it would share an initial batch of 25 million spare doses with desperate countries in South and Central America, Asia and Africa.

-Nkengasong and his team were in contact with White House officials a day later, he said, with a list of countries where the 5 million doses earmarked for Africa could go to immediately.

-Still, the U.S. offer is only a “trickle” of what’s needed, Hasan wrote.
+Then, on Wednesday, a person familiar with the matter told The Associated Press that the U.S. will buy 500 million more doses of the Pfizer vaccine that will be donated through the U.N.-backed COVAX program to 92 lower-income countries and the African Union over the next year.
+President Joe Biden was set to make the announcement Thursday before the start of the G-7 summit.
+The person spoke on condition of anonymity.

-Billionaire British philanthropist Mo Ibrahim, who was born in Sudan, added his voice to the issue, saying the pandemic-era phrase of “nobody is safe until everybody is safe” — often repeated by leaders of wealthy nations — would be meaningless until they shared their excess vaccines.
+Billionaire British philanthropist Mo Ibrahim, who was born in Sudan, added his voice to the issue Tuesday, saying the pandemic-era phrase “Nobody is safe until everybody is safe” — often repeated by leaders of wealthy nations — will be meaningless until they share their excess vaccine.

 “They say that while they are hoarding the vaccine,” Ibrahim said.
 “Can you walk the talk?
 Stop just talking like parrots, you know, and do you really mean what you said?”